-This week is, of course, Mental Health Awareness Week.
+This week is, of course, National Stress Awareness Week.
 With every passing year there seems to be an increase in the willingness of people to share their own experiences in order to support and help others.

 There are also many employers, large and small, committing openly to improving the mental health and wellbeing of their people.
 In the last year or two in particular, senior figures in high profile roles have spoken openly about their own experiences, which can help a culture of openness to cascade through an organisation.
 With mental health issues responsible for 15.8 million working days lost in the UK at the last official count in 2016, this makes sound commercial sense as well as being the mark of a compassionate and caring employer.